Mission and Vision

 Mission Statement

-The POLIN Museum of the History of Polish Jews stands in what was once the heart of Jewish Warsaw, an area which the Germans turned into a ghetto during World War II.
-Its modern building faces the Monument to the Ghetto Heroes, thus creating a unique space for remembrance and reflection.
-The Monument pays tribute to the struggle and suffering of Polish Jews, while the POLIN Museum recalls their history, showing also that the Holocaust—contrary to the criminal intentions of its organizers—did not mark the end of Jewish life and culture in Poland.
+The POLIN Museum of the History of Polish Jews stands in what was once the heart of Jewish Warsaw, an area that German Nazis turned into a ghetto during World War II.
+Its modern building faces the Monument to the Ghetto Heroes, creating a unique space for remembrance and reflection.
+The Monument pays tribute to the struggle and suffering of Polish Jews, while POLIN Museum recalls their history, also showing that the Holocaust—contrary to the criminal intentions of its organizers—did not mark the end of Jewish life and culture in Poland.

 Our goal is to raise historical awareness and highlight the relevance of the past for understanding the present and shaping the future.
 We believe that exposure to the rich and dramatic history of Polish Jews helps develop empathy and respect for people of different religions and cultures.
 We want as vast a swath of the public as possible to discover a deeper, unadulterated picture of Polish-Jewish relations.

-”The 11th commandment is: thou shalt not be indifferent,” a commandment passed down by the historian and Auschwitz survivor Marian Turski, guides our outlook and shapes our actions.
-It is in this spirit that we will defend historical truth.
-We will remain a platform for open debate; a center for bold and ambitious temporary exhibitions, educational programs, and social campaigns, engaging broad audiences in person and online; a model cultural institution that lowers barriers for marginalized groups, especially people with disabilities; a home to precious and accessible collections of tangible and intangible heritage; a museum which supports local initiatives to preserve and promote the knowledge and appreciation of Jewish history and culture across Poland.
+"The 11th commandment is: thou shalt not be indifferent"—the message delivered by Marian Turski at Auschwitz—will continue to guide our values and shape our actions.
+POLIN Museum will remain a space for independent public discourse; a center for bold and ambitious temporary exhibitions, educational programs, and social campaigns that engage broad audiences both in person and online.
+It will serve as a model cultural institution in its commitment to accessibility for people with diverse needs; a steward of significant collections of both tangible and intangible Jewish heritage; and a partner to local initiatives across Poland dedicated to preserving and promoting Jewish history and culture.

-Fully aware of the dramatic history of Polish Jews, we feel a moral obligation to promote responsible citizenship and foster open communities that respect all members, cherish diversity, and welcome minorities.
+Fully aware of the dramatic history of Polish Jews, we feel a deep responsibility to help shape open, informed citizens and communities that uphold freedom and ensure the safety and dignity of minorities.